Cremeforest/AD_MCI_framework_v3/README.md

 ## Overview

 Progression from mild cognitive impairment (MCI) to Alzheimer's disease is heterogeneous, time-dependent, and difficult to model in real-world clinical settings.
-Many existing studies rely on expensive or inconsistently available modalities such as PET, CSF, or MRI, limiting their applicability.
+Many existing studies rely on expensive or inconsistently available modalities such as PET, CSF, or MRI, limiting their applicability in routine practice.

-This project proposes a clinically realistic alternative:
+In contrast, this project focuses on a clinically realistic and scalable alternative:

-Leveraging routinely collected longitudinal follow-up data, organized into interpretable modules and fused under explicit data availability constraints.
+**Leveraging routinely collected, primary-care-level clinical data**, organized into interpretable longitudinal modules and fused under explicit data availability constraints.

-The framework is designed to operate under irregular visits, missing measurements, and incomplete records — conditions commonly encountered in clinical practice.
+The framework is designed to operate under real-world conditions — including irregular visits, missing measurements, and incomplete records — which are commonly encountered in everyday clinical settings.
 ---

 ## Framework